On the Beta Transformation: Conclusion

+Compare this situation to that of iterated functions and fractals.
+At first impression, these seem pathological in almost every respect: differentiable nowhere, unbounded and nonuniform: somehow they feel like the quintessential opposite of the analytic series, of the smoothness of Cartesian space, of the smoothness of addition and multiplication.
+The place where these two worlds come together is that both are attempts to approach countable infinity, and both are attempts to harness the first uncountable infinity.
+The real number number is an infinite string of binary digits.
+The analytic series is an infinite sum.
+The iterated function is recursively infinite.
+The historic labor of finding ``exact solutions'' to problems can perhaps be better views as the discovery of correspondences between finite structures (``the problem to be solved'') and infinite structures (``the solution'').

 The situation here is more easily illustrated in a different domain.
-The hyper-geometric series was presented and studied by Gauss; then Kummer, Pfaff and Euler observed various identities yoking together different series.
+The hypergeometric series was presented and studied by Gauss; then Kummer, Pfaff and Euler observed various identities yoking together different series.
 By the 1950's, thousands of relations were known, along with some algorithms that can enumerate infinite series of relations.
-The curious situation is that there is no known algorithm that can enumerate all such relations; there is no systematic way to classify them.
-The situation does seem to make clear that there is an interplay between infinite series and algorithmic relationships between them.
-Stated a different way: hyper-geometric series are self-similar, and the identities relating them are expressions of that self-similarity.
+The current situation is that there is no known algorithm that can enumerate all such relations; there is no systematic way to classify them.
+There is an interplay between infinite series and algorithmic relationships between them.
+Stated a different way: hypergeometric series have a class of self-similarities, and the identities relating them are expressions of that self-similarity.
+What is that class of self-similarities?
+For the hypergeometric series, it remains unknown.

-To further sharpen this idea: the dyadic monoid is the generator of self-symmetry in many common fractals; this is ``well-known'', and I have explored this in other texts.
-A more general setting for fractal self-similarities is given by tilings of the hyperbolic surface: to each tiling, there are corresponding fractals, the self-similarity of which are given by the tiling.
-The figures \ref{fig:Undershift-Bifurcation-Diagram}, \ref{fig:Tent-Map-Bifur} and \ref{fig:Logistic-Map-Bifurcation} are clearly self-similar in some obscure way: it is visually clear, but providing a simple algebraic expression describing the similarity is difficult; I have not been successful in this.
-None-the-less, it seems self-evident that it will be the dyadic monoid that is somehow responsible for the symmetries, underlying them (unless, of course, there is some other, as yet undiscovered structure).
+For Cantor space, that place where we represent real numbers, the situation is much better.
+The Cantor space itself has the structure of an infinite binary tree; the tree and it's subtrees are obviously self-similar; the class of similarities is described by the dyadic monoid.
+The dyadic monoid embeds naturally into the modular group; this in turn is a gateway to vast tracts of modern mathematics.
+The recursive aspects, the shadow that the Cantor space seems to leave behind everywhere appears to be ``explained'' by Ornstein theory.